Paul Heiney

-Paul Heiney (born Paul Wisniewski; 20 April 1949) is a British radio broadcaster and television reporter most notable as a former presenter of That's Life!.
+Paul Heiney (born Paul Wisniewski, 20 April 1949) is a British radio broadcaster and television reporter.
+He is perhaps best known as a former presenter of That's Life!.

 Early life

 He was born in Sheffield, Yorkshire, the son of Norbert Wisniewski and Evelyn Mardlin.
 He changed his surname to Heiney in 1971.
 He attended Parson Cross Primary School on Halifax Road, Sheffield, and High Storrs Grammar School for Boys.

 Career

 Radio

-In 1971–74 he was one of the founder broadcasters on BBC Radio Humberside with his programme of music, chat and current affairs titled Scunsbygookington, reflecting the key towns in the Humberside region of Scunthorpe, Grimsby, Goole, Kingston-upon-Hull and Bridlington.
-In 1974–76, he was a reporter for Newsbeat on Radio 1, then in 1976–78, a reporter for the Today programme on Radio 4.
+In 1971–74 he was one of the founder broadcasters on BBC Radio Humberside with his programme of music, chat and current affairs titled Scunsbygookington, the title of which reflected the key towns in the Humberside region: Scunthorpe, Grimsby, Goole, Kingston-upon-Hull and Bridlington.
+In 1974–76 he was a reporter for Newsbeat on BBC Radio 1, then in 1976–78 a reporter for the Today programme on BBC Radio 4.
 Between 1983 and 1985 he presented the Radio 4 consumer programme You and Yours and later was an occasional presenter of the weekly farming magazine programme On Your Farm.